lgreco/InventingTheFuture/topics/video_games_prompt.md

 ---

-## Structural Requirements
+## Required Document Structure

-Write the document in **clean Markdown**, with headings exactly or very close to the following structure.
+Write the document in **Markdown**, with substantial headings and subheadings.
+Use the following overall architecture.

-# Title
+### Title

-A strong title:
+Use a title in this spirit:

 **From Bagatelle to the Metaverse: The History, Evolution, and Future of Video Games**

-Immediately below the title, include:
+You may improve the phrasing slightly, but it should preserve:

+* a long historical arc,
-* an **epigraph / quote** from a relevant commentator or historian of computing/gaming,
+* a sense of movement,
+* a connection between early physical games and speculative digital futures.

+### Epigraph

+Begin with a brief epigraph from a technology writer, historian, designer, or critic that sets up the claim that digital technologies are reshaping how humans live and play.

-* formatted as a Markdown blockquote.
+Format it as a blockquote with attribution.

+---

 Then organize the document into these major parts: